AstarNetwork/Astar/pallets/dapp-staking-v3/README.md

 Each period is denoted by a number, which increments each time a new period begins.
 Period beginning is marked by the `voting` subperiod, after which follows the `build&earn` period.

+Stakes are **only** valid throughout a period.
+When new period starts, all stakes are reset to zero.
+This helps prevent projects remaining staked due to intertia.

 #### Voting

 When `Voting` starts, all _stakes_ are reset to **zero**.